wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-example.md

 ## Deployment

-Follow these steps to deploy the exported CApp in the Enterprise Integrator Runtime.
+Follow these steps to deploy the exported CApp in the Enterprise Integrator runtime.

 {!references/connectors/deploy-capp.md!}

 ## Testing

 1. Create a file called data.json with the following payload.

+    !!!
+Note
+        When you configuring this `source` parameter in the Windows operating system, set this property as `<source>C:\\Users\Kasun\Desktop\Salesforcebulk-connector\create.txt</source>`.

     ```xml
     <test>
     <information>